andronachi09/web-weather/README.md

 To start the application locally:<br>
 `yarn dev`

-To access the app on your local machine a link will be provided in console.
+To access the app on your local machine a link will be provided in the console.

 ## Reflection

-This project represent an example which integrates different technologies for creating a responsive web application for real-time weather data visualization.
+This project represents an example that integrates different technologies for creating a responsive web application for real-time weather data visualization.
 For fetching the real-time weather data, the Weather API was utilized.
-For map view, Mapbox API was used, which offers users and intercative map view.
+For map view, Mapbox API was used, which offers users an interactive map view.
 UI inspiration: https://dribbble.com/shots/21505269-Weather-Dashbard-App.